 I enjoy co-creating and officiating at services and celebrations, speaking at churches and elsewhere, and leading retreats and women’s groups.
 It is a great blessing to be immersed with others in sacred space.

 And I guess I have to say that, ultimately, I believe Love is the only credential that counts.
 How well do I love?
 That is the most important question.
 When I have trouble loving, I know I have some serious spiritual work to do.
+And I know that the work (and play!) is never-ending.
+On the path of spiritual evolution, there is always room for more growth.

 I send out blessings to you.
 May peace pervade your life and this dear planet that we live upon.